-Garmin Fenix 6
+6. Garmin Fenix 6 Series

-The Fenix 6 is Garmin’s latest release encompassing the most recent Elevate heart rate sensor.
+The Fenix 6 Pro is Garmin’s current release encompassing the most recent Elevate heart rate sensor.
 This is great for fitness tracking enthusiasts.
 Utilise the Body Battery, which monitors your energy levels.
 Advanced sleep and stress tracking are also incredibly useful.
 Use the constant heart rate monitor to get a great snapshot of your current fitness level.